Medium-scale mining: Medium-scale mining in Chile

-In Chile medium-scale mining is concentrated near roads or other pre-existing infrastructure, and lie thus away from the high Andes where nearly all mines belong to the large-scale mining category.
+In Chile medium-scale mining (Spanish: mediana minería) is concentrated near roads or other pre-existing infrastructure, and lie thus away from the high Andes where nearly all mines belong to the large-scale mining category.
 For mines with an annual produce of less than 10,000 metric tons a simplified mine closure procedure apply in Chile.
 ENAMI has in its role the purchase of ore from medium and small-scale mining which it does at stabilized prices to avoid volatility.
 There are multiple policies in Chile that tend to group media and small-scale mining together.
 Medium-scale mining in Chile tend to focus on copper and produced about 4.5% of the copper mined in the country from 2017 to 2021, with Chile being the world's largest producer of copper.

 Medium-scale mining in Chile has a high rate of success in the environmental impact assessments with an approval rate of 92% from 2017 to 2022.
 Yet these approvals last each for a few years as projects submitted by medium-scale mining involve short time-frames.
 A 2017 study show that medium-scale mining in Chile is 23% less efficient in its use of water relative to large-scale mining, yet it has been suggested to be in favourable conditions to apply environmental techniques such as dry tailings relative to large-scale mining.